ourzora/v3/security/core-review-jorge.md

 ### 1.1 High severity: Incorrect mapping access in `isModuleApproved`

-`userApprovals` mapping was accessed incorrectly with arguments reversed.
+The `userApprovals` mapping is being accessed incorrectly with its arguments reversed.
 The reason this wasn't caught was due to the only consumer of this function (`BaseTransferHelper.onlyApprovedModule` modifier) passed the arguments reversed.

 **Recommendation**: instead of just testing that the `userApprovals` module has the correct value, also test `isModuleApproved` since that it should be the function to check module approval